Menu Close

 Truss Adjustment

-The truss should be adjusted as well as possible before making any other adjustments, because it greatly alters the action height.
+Are your frets in good condition?
+If not, it’s best to get a fret-leveling or re-fret before setup.
+The truss should be adjusted as well as possible before making any other adjustments, because it greatly affects the action height and playability.
 If you were to leave too much relief (truss too loose) and then adjust the saddle for correct action height, you would take too much material off the saddle, and perhaps, off the nut slots.
 Subsequent tightening of the truss to correct the relief adjustment would result in the action being too low.

 Looking down the neck to see the curvature may be ok for preliminary assessment of a guitar, but it is not an accurate measurement of relief.
 You should, however, look for and note, any irregularities in the curve.
 Also, observe carefully what happens to the curve at the point where the neck is joins the body, and beyond.